-- Nearly 50 – 100 tones of material is handled or re-handled for every tone of finished product.
+- Nearly 50 – 100 tones of material are handled or re-handled for every tone of the finished product.

-- A large part of the labor cost is accounted by material handling department.
+- A large part of the labor cost is accounted for by the material handling department.

-- About 66.66% manufacturing cycle time is spent in handling the material.
+- About 66.66% of manufacturing cycle time is spent in handling the material.

 - About 40 accidents out of 100 accidents take place due to material handling.